microbit-apps/display-shield/README.md

-# MakeCode extension: Display shield for BBC micro:bit
+# Display shield MakeCode extension for BBC micro:bit

 This MakeCode extension allows you to use any of the MakeCode Arcade shields with the MakeCode for BBC micro:bit editor.
-The extension provides access to the screen and buttons on the shield, and has a Bitmap abstraction with numerous drawing primitives (draw line, circle, square, etc).
+The extension provides access to the color display and buttons on the shield, and has a Bitmap abstraction with numerous drawing primitives (draw line, circle, square, etc).
 Bitmaps also can be created using the built-in